SuperOfficeDocs/superoffice-docs/docs/video-meeting/index.md

 ---
-# This basic template provides core metadata fields for Markdown articles on docs.superoffice.com.

-# Mandatory fields.
-title: video_meeting_intro # (Required) Very important for SEO.
-Intent in a unique string of 43-59 chars including spaces.
+title: video_meeting_intro
-description: Video Meetings for SuperOffice # (Required) Important for SEO.
-Recommended character length is 115-145 characters including spaces.
+description: Video Meetings for SuperOffice
 author: {github-id}             # Your GitHub alias.
 keywords:
-so.topic:                       # article, howto, reference, concept, guide
+so.topic:                       # article, howto, reference, concept, guide so.envir: cloud               # cloud or onsite

-# Optional fields.
-Don't forget to remove # if you need a field.
-so.envir: cloud               # cloud or onsite
 so.client: online             # online, web, win, pocket, or mobile
 ---

 # Video Meetings for SuperOffice

-[Download our Quick Start Guide – Video Meetings in SuperOffice​][1].
+<a href="../assets/downloads/video-meetings-in-superoffice---quick-start-v2.pdf" download>Download our Quick Start Guide – Video Meetings in SuperOffice​</a>

 ## New template variable for Video Meeting URL